 Last night was a reminder of how well it works for us.

+The holidays can be a wonderful time if you make them work for the unique family needs you have.
 If you have a highly sensitive child, please take a look at all you have planned for the coming weeks.
 Please be extra in tune with what your child needs.
 Please be extra gracious if your child acts out on the overwhelm.
+Make lovely memories together based on the special way God has put your family together.